deeputech/deeputech.github.io/_posts/2022-02-04-concurrency-in-modern-languages-final.md

 **Updated**: I have updated the benchmark results with the results from [wrk](https://github.com/wg/wrk), [drill](https://github.com/fcsonline/drill) and also updated previous results from ApacheBench after tweaks suggested by various folks.

+**Update 2**: There is a [.NET 6 version](https://github.com/deepu105/concurrency-benchmarks/tree/nosleep/dotnetws) in the repo now, thanks to [srollinet](https://github.com/srollinet) for the PR.
+There is some [performance numbers in the PR](https://github.com/deepu105/concurrency-benchmarks/pull/6)

 ### Results from [wrk](https://github.com/wg/wrk)

 Benchmark using `wrk` with the below command (Threads 8, Connections 500, duration 30 seconds):